-1.14 Lessons Learned and HAZID
+1.15 Lessons Learned and HAZID

-Lessons learned exercises must be undertaken at the end of pre-construction by using the existing HAZID Study from GBL5A, at interim reviews and at post-practical completion.
 Exercises should be carried out to suit the complexity, nature and timescale of the project.
 Lessons learned will be communicated and shared with EHS Advisors quarterly through a site bulletin.

-A specific HAZID for GBL6A will be carried out by the A/E together with the Owner and the PMC Team and will be updated at onboarding of a new SPC.
+A specific HAZID for SAM 3A will be carried out by the A/E together with the Owner and the PMC Team and will be updated at onboarding of a new SPC or Contractors (e;g: Perun and Hub)

-1.15 Health and Safety Audits
+1.16 Health and Safety Audits